eegsynth/eegsynth/doc/installation.md

 ```

 Redis is automatically started on Raspberry Pi.
 If you look for running processes, you should see
 ```
 pi@hackpi:/etc/redis $ ps aux | grep redis
 redis      434  0.4  2.0  29332  2436 ?
 Ssl  10:40   0:14 /usr/bin/redis-server 127.0.0.1:6379
 ```

 If you want to connect between different computers, you should edit /etc/redis/redis.conf and specify that it should bind to all network interfaces rather than only 127.0.0.1 (default).
-Edit the configuration
+Edit the configuration"
 ```
 sudo nano /etc/redis/redis.conf
 ```

 and comment out the line "bind 127.0.0.1" like this:
 ```
 # By default Redis listens for connections from all the network interfaces
 # available on the server.
 It is possible to listen to just one or multiple